 Researching the many mobile credit card processors out there can be a monumental task.
-Not only are there many vendors, but each has their own credit card readers, terms, conditions, fees and rates.
-Sifting through all this information can be a challenge, especially for the busy entrepreneur.
-Luckily, with the right criteria in mind, organizing the research phase of your buying journey can be easier.
+Not only are there many vendors, each has its own credit card readers, terms, conditions, fees and rates.
+Sifting through all this information can be a challenge for the busy entrepreneur.
+Luckily, with the proper criteria in mind, the research phase of your buying journey becomes easier.

-Here’s a look at some key aspects of mobile credit card processing to keep in mind when you’re first examining the market:
+Here’s a look at the critical aspects of mobile credit card processing to keep in mind when you’re examining the market.